NKEMBOCRESSY/Excel_data_analysis_Using_sales_data/README.md

 The project delivers a fully automated, dynamic Excel dashboard that integrates data collection, cleaning, analysis, and visualization.
 It is designed as a self-sufficient tool, requiring no further intervention from data professionals.
 Clients can immediately begin using the dashboard to make informed data-driven decisions effortlessly.

-1.DATA CLEANING
+DATA CLEANING
 1. Standardizing Formats: Ensure uniform date, time, and numeric formats for consistency.
 2. Validating Data: Apply checks for errors, such as valid emails and proper spelling.
 3. Removing Duplicates: Eliminate duplicate entries to maintain data integrity.
 4. Handling Missing Values: Fill gaps using imputation, interpolation, or appropriate removal.

-2. DATA PROCESSING
+  	 DATA PROCESSING
 1. Merging Tables: Combine datasets using keys to create a unified view of the data.
 2. Creating Calculated Columns: Add new columns derived from formulas and logical operations.
 3. Applying VLOOKUP: Link related data across tables to enrich the dataset with relevant information.
 4. Filtering and Sorting: Organize data to focus on relevant subsets and insights.

-3. DATA ANALYSIS
+DATA ANALYSIS
 1. Descriptive Statistics:
 o	Perform a comprehensive statistical summary to uncover key patterns and trends in the dataset. o	Identify outliers and distributional properties to ensure data consistency and reliability before further analysis.
 2. Hypothesis Testing Using t-Test: Conduct a two-sample t-test to evaluate the statistical significance of differences between two groups or conditions based on the client's business question.

-4.DATA PROCESSING
+DATA PROCESSING
 1. Merging Tables: Combine datasets using keys to create a unified view of the data.
 2. Creating Calculated Columns: Add new columns derived from formulas and logical operations.
 3. Applying VLOOKUP: Link related data across tables to enrich the dataset with relevant information.
 4. Filtering and Sorting: Organize data to focus on relevant subsets and insights.

-5.DASHBOARD
+DASHBOARD
 1. Create KPI in Pivot Table: Design the pivot table to calculate key performance indicators (KPIs).
 2. Design Framework: Plan the layout and structure of the dashboard on paper, then replicate it in Excel.
 3. Create Charts: Add the necessary charts to visualize the KPIs and data insights.